Understand how steel recycling works in the industry

 Regenerative and restorative in principle, the concept aims to eliminate the notion of waste, keeping materials in use for as long as possible and thus bringing economic, social and environmental benefits to society.

 Decreased amount of raw materials and energy used for the production and weight reduction of products.
-In 2017, 57% of the power consumption of the plants was supplied through self-generation (49% in thermoelectric and 8% in hydroelectric).
+In 2019, 52% of the power consumption of the plants was supplied through self-generation.

 Reuse of materials or products classified as durable goods is the extent of use of a post-consumer product while maintaining the same function that it performed.